andreamussap/everypillreminder/docs/friends.md

 -----
 ## Delete a friend

-- Delete an invitation that you've sent - if your friend didn't accept it yet
+- Delete an invitation that you've sent - if your friend didn't accept it yet.

-- Delete friend that has deleted you
+- Delete friend that has deleted you.

-To delete a friend, just tap he/she from the list and then tap **Delete**
+To delete a friend, just tap he/she from the list and then tap **Delete**.

-Message: *'Remove (friend's name) and all messages?'* is displayed
+Message: *'Remove (friend's name) and all messages?'* is displayed.

-Tap *OK*
+Tap *OK*.

 **Result**

 - You're redirected to the friend's list
-- Friend is deleted from the list of friends
+- The friend is removed from this list (You can't share medicines with him/her anymore)
 - Message: *'Friend deleted'* is displayed
-- Friend is deleted from the sharing medication list, and you can't share information with him/her anymore